Stop Expecting to Change Your Habit in 21 Days

 How long does it really take to change a habit?

-In my research on happiness, I keep running into the assertion that it takes twenty-one days to develop a new habit -- but I’ve always had my doubts about the validity that number.
+In my research on happiness, I keep running into the assertion that it takes 21 days to develop a new habit—but I’ve always had my doubts about the validity of that number.

 First, when it comes to developing a bad habit, two repetitions is probably enough.
 Order a doughnut with your coffee on Monday morning and Tuesday morning, and you’ll probably find it very hard to resist ordering a doughnut on Wednesday.

-Second, at least for me, twenty-one days isn't nearly long enough to form a good habit.
+Second, at least for me, 21 days isn't nearly long enough to form a good habit.
 For my happiness project, I tried for many weeks to get in the habit of keeping a food journal, and I failed and gave up, and then tried again, and I never could get in the habit.
-Flossing is a challenge – though all the suggestions from these commenters has improved my flossing rate, I must say.
-Even writing in my one-sentence journal, which I enjoy doing, isn't really quite habitual yet.
+Flossing is a challenge—though all the suggestions from these commenters have improved my flossing rate, I must say.
+Even writing in my one-sentence journal , which I enjoy doing, isn't really quite habitual yet.

-According to a recent study, a daily action like eating fruit at lunch or running for fifteen minutes took an average of sixty-six days to become as much of a habit as it would ever become.
+According to a recent study , a daily action like eating fruit at lunch or running for 15 minutes took an average of 66 days to become as much of a habit as it would ever become.